cran/rang/README.md

 ## Recreate the computational environment for R \< 3.1.0

 `rang` can still be used to recreate computational environments for R \< 3.1.0.
-The Dockerfile generated is based on Debian Woody (3.0) and the requested version of R is compiled from source.
-As of writing, this method works for R \< 3.1.0 but not R \< 2.1.0.
+The Dockerfile generated is based on Debian Lenny (5.0) and the requested version of R is compiled from source.
+As of writing, this method works for R \< 3.1.0 but not R \< 1.3.1.
 The `image` parameter is ignored in this case.

 ``` r